Step 3: Set Your Price Range

 Lenders also take into account your other long-term debts such as car loans, alimony, or college loans.
 They allow no more than 36% of your gross monthly income to be spent on PITI and long-term debts (again, this varies by lender, with some allowing as much as 38%).
-In the example above, if you paid $500 a month to retire your debts, you'd need a gross monthly income of $5,058 to support your PITI and other debts.

 These ratios can help you work backwards as well.
 Let's say you have a monthly household gross income of $6,000.
 Using the 28% ceiling for PITI, you could afford $1,680 per month.

 However, if you pay $600 a month in auto and tuition loans, you could afford only $1,560 for PITI. ($1,560 PITI up $600 long-term debt = $2,160, or 36% of monthly income).

 Another rule of thumb is that the purchase price of your home should not exceed four times your annual income.
 In the example above, your annual income was $72,000, so you might be able to buy a $288,000 home.
 A $1,560 PITI on a 5% loan is what you'd estimate on a $290,000 loan—greater than you'd need for the $288,000 purchase price minus the down payment.